LinusNEP/ROS-Mobile-Robot/configurations_and_bringup/README.md

 # ROMR ODrive Calibration & Bringup

-This directory contains everything needed to get started with ROMR setup and calibration.
-The workflow is as follows: configure parameters, calibrate motors and halls, verify operation over USB, wire up the Arduino, then stack ROS on top.
+This directory provides everything needed to get started with ROMR setup and calibration.
+The structure is as follows: configure parameters, calibrate motors and halls, verify operation over USB, wire up the Arduino, then stack ROS on top.
 Each step is independent and builds on the last.

 ---